tinythings/sysinspect/docs/index.rst

-Welcome to Sysinspect documentation!
+Welcome to the Project Syspect!
 ====================================

 .. note::
-   This documentation covers Sysinspect [version] — the solution to examine any system, based on its architecture model.
+   This documentation covers Syspect [version] — the solution to examine any system, based on its architecture Model Description.

 .. toctree::
    :maxdepth: 1

-   overview
+   modeldescr/overview

 Limitations